GraphQL vs. REST: Exploring how they work

 • HTTP “verbs” like HEAD, GET, POST, PUT, DELETE, and PATCH explain what’s happening to the data.

 One of the key ideas with REST APIs is that by looking at the endpoint alone, you know what kind of response you’ll receive.
-In the example above, you’ll receive a response from the GitHub API about a user with the username ruby.
+In the example above, you’ll receive a response from the GitHub API about a user with the username “octocat” which is used for demo purposes.

 REST resources

-REST has a concept of "resources" which essentially means any entity in the API.
+REST has a concept of "resources" that essentially refers to any entities in the API.
 In general, we have one endpoint for one resource.

 Take GitHub's REST API for example: